ruanspies/cli/README.md

 ## Prerequisites

+The CLI requires the following to be set up in order to run.

-### 1: Google Cloud SDK
+### Google Cloud SDK

 The CLI makes use of Google Cloud SDK authentication to seamlessly authenticate your requests to alis.exchange.

-Run the following to authenticate your local environment with Google:
+1. Run `gcloud auth login` from your terminal to authenticate your local environment with Google user account via a web-based authorization flow.

-    gcloud auth login
+2. Run `gcloud auth application-default login` to acquire new user credentials to use for Application Default Credentials ([ADC](https://developers.google.com/identity/protocols/application-default-credentials)).
+These are used in calling Google APIs.

-### 2:  Go
+### Go

 Install any one of the **three latest major** [releases of Go](https://golang.org/doc/devel/release.html).
 For installation instructions, see Go’s [Getting Started](https://golang.org/doc/install) guide.

+_Check_
+After installation, running `go version` should reflect one of the three latest major Go versions.

-### 3: Protocol Buffer compiler
+### Protocol Buffer compiler

 1. Install the **[Protocol buffer](https://developers.google.com/protocol-buffers) compiler**, `protoc`, [version 3](https://developers.google.com/protocol-buffers/docs/proto3).
 For installation instructions, see [Protocol Buffer Compiler Installation](https://grpc.io/docs/protoc-installation/).
 This tool significantly simplifies working with our Protocol Buffers.